Relax, everything is covered under the ALDI returns policy and Australian Consumer Law

 Our goods come with guarantees that cannot be excluded under the Australian Consumer Law.
 You are entitled to a replacement or refund for a major failure and for compensation for any other reasonably foreseeable loss or damage.
 You are also entitled to have the goods repaired or replaced if the goods fail to be of acceptable quality and the failure does not amount to a major failure.

 What do I do if my product is faulty?

-At ALDI, we never want a faulty product, but unfortunately this happens from time to time.
-Many of our special buys come with a manufacturer's warranty that can last for one or more years.
-If you do experience a fault or defect with your product, ALDI recommends that you contact the manufacturer's helpline for assistance.
+At ALDI, we never want a faulty product, but unfortunately, this happens from time to time.
+Many of our Special Buys come with a manufacturer’s warranty that can last for one or more years.
+ALDI recommends that if you experience a fault or defect with a product that has a manufacturer’s warranty, you can contact the manufacturer’s helpline for assistance.
 The number is stated on the packaging and paperwork included with your product and on the product itself.
-You are also entitled to return to your local ALDI store with the faulty product and acceptable proof of purchase for an alternative remedy.
+You are also entitled to return to your local ALDI store with the faulty product and acceptable proof of purchase, for an alternative remedy.

 If your product does not have a manufacturer’s warranty or your warranty has expired, you may still be entitled to a remedy.
 Please contact the manufacturer’s helpline or return to your local store for further assistance.

 What is ‘acceptable proof of purchase’?